faraazkhan/iacc-docker-class/README.md

 ## Without Vagrant

-Install a Ubuntu 16.04 VM using your preferred mechanism.
+Install two Ubuntu 16.04 VMs using your preferred mechanism.

+Then follow instructions below for each VM.

 Video: